STEVE INSKEEP, Host:

 KASTE: Barry and Bobbie Bartlett own a campground here that specializes in round dancing and its cousin, square dancing.
 In the summer, the place is packed with square dancers who camp on the strip of land between highway 12 and an unspoiled mountain creek.
 Bobbie practically grew up here.

-Ms. BOBBIE BARTLETT (Campground owner): It's wild, it's scenic, it's beautiful.
+BOBBIE BARTLETT: It's wild, it's scenic, it's beautiful.
 It just fills your soul.

 KASTE: And she's worried about losing all that.

 BARTLETT: Big rigs don't fit that picture for me.

 (SOUNDBITE OF CAR PASSING)

 KASTE: But that sentiment isn't universal along Highway 12.
 A little way up the mountain, taped to a garage door is a hand-lettered sign that declares, "Welcome to Montana Big Rigs!"
 The sign is the handiwork of Kelly Sayler; she doesn't get why people oppose these trucks and the Canadian oil industry that they're supplying.